How to Calculate Overtime Pay: FLSA Formula and Examples

 Salary basis testMust be paid a predetermined, fixed salary not subject to reduction based on quality or quantity of workSalary must not be docked for partial-day absences

-Duties testPrimary job duties must meet the criteria for executive, administrative, professional, outside sales, or computer employee exemption per 29 CFR §541No dollar threshold — based on actual job duties
+Duties testPrimary job duties must meet the criteria for executive, administrative, professional, outside sales, or computer employee exemption per 29 CFR §541No dollar threshold: based on actual job duties

-2026 threshold status — $684/week confirmed In November 2024, a federal district court in Texas vacated the DOL's 2024 rule that would have raised the threshold to $1,128/week ($58,656/year), reverting it to the prior $684/week ($35,568/year).
+2026 threshold status: $684/week confirmed In November 2024, a federal district court in Texas vacated the DOL's 2024 rule that would have raised the threshold to $1,128/week ($58,656/year), reverting it to the prior $684/week ($35,568/year).
 The DOL's appeal was pending as of early 2026.
 Check the DOL FLSA overtime page for current status.
-Some states set higher thresholds — California at $66,560, New York and Washington higher still.
+Some states set higher thresholds: California at $66,560, New York and Washington higher still.

 Federal FLSA sets the minimum overtime standard.
-States may provide greater protection — employees are entitled to whichever standard is more beneficial.
+States may provide greater protection: employees are entitled to whichever standard is more beneficial.
 Several states have daily overtime requirements that the federal FLSA does not have.

-California — Most Protective
+California: Most Protective

-Daily overtime: 1.5× for hours 8–12 in a day; 2× for hours over 12 in a day.
-Weekly: 1.5× for hours 41–48; 2× for hours 49+.
+Daily overtime: 1.5× for hours 8 to 12 in a day; 2× for hours over 12 in a day.
+Weekly: 1.5× for hours 41 to 48; 2× for hours 49+.
 7th consecutive workday: 1.5× first 8 hours, 2× above 8 hours.
-Tip credit prohibited — full minimum wage for overtime base.
+Tip credit prohibited: full minimum wage for overtime base.

 Nevada